rgb-archive/spec/01-Quicksilver.md

 of all historical proofs.
 Historical proofs (**unsealed proofs**) are linked together through a blockchain-based history of unsealed and committed transaction outputs.
 This history can't be reconstructed without having access to a complete history of proofs changing same particular part of the state.
-Since the proofs are kept by the parties having access to the state, the system makes impossible to censor or analyse state chaning transactions, their history or reconstruct the set of state controlling parties (owners).
+Since the proofs are kept by the parties having access to the state, the system makes impossible to censor or analyse state changing transactions, their history or reconstruct the set of state controlling parties (owners).

 ### Cryptographic commitments